cgsdev0/rollycubes/docs/README.md

 To run the dice game on your local machine, there are a few requirements.
 * You will need a compiler with C++17 support (g++ preferred)
-* You will need the yarn package manager (https://yarnpkg.com/lang/en/)
 * You will almost certainly want to be on linux

 ### Run the server